dharmaprotocol/dharmaOS/README.md

     - Function `<functionName>` `contractName` `functionSignature` ⇒ `returnTypes`
     - Action `<actionName>` `actionName`
 - inputs: a list of defined Tokens and the raw amount of that token that can be either approved or transferred
 - actions: a list of steps to take as part of the action script (including calling other action scripts).
+If the argument or result in question has the same variable name as the target action script, that name may be used — otherwise, the argument or result should be formated as `targetActionScriptVariable:sourceActionScriptVariable`.
 Note that arguments may be reused, but results can only be declared once, and (as of now) results cannot be used as arguments in subsequent steps.
-    - `actionName` `argument1` `argument2` ⇒ `result1` `result2`
+    - `actionName` `argument1` `targetActionScripVariableName:argument2` ⇒ `result1` `targetActionScripResultName:result2`
     - `contractName` `functionName` `argument3` `argument4` ⇒ `result3` `result4`
     - `Operation` `<math>` ⇒ `result5`
 - operations: a list of simple expressions that are evaluated in sequence after all actions are complete for the purpose of defining modified results (note that these could also be run *before* action execution if necessary, but not during):